-Spotify is a Swedish entertainment company founded by Daniel Ek and Martin Lorentzon that gives you instant access to millions of songs from old favorites to the latest hits.
+Spotify is a Swedish entertainment company founded by Daniel Ek and Martin Lorentzon that gives you instant access to millions of songs, from old favorites to the latest hits.
 It supports all the major devices like Windows, macOS, and Linux computers, as well as iOS, Windows Phone and Android smartphones and tablets.
-Spotify has a great sound quality, responsive interface and ability to control playback using the special function buttons at the top of the keyboard.
+Spotify has great sound quality, a responsive interface, and the ability to control playback using the special function buttons at the top of the keyboard.

-In this tutorial, we will explain the steps to install Spotify on Ubuntu 18.04 LTS (Bionic Beaver).
+This tutorial will explain the steps to install Spotify on Ubuntu 22.04.

 - A non-root user with sudo privileges.

 By default, Spotify is available in Snap.
 You can install it easily by just running the following command: